dcgubbins/Istio_dne/Istio_lab3_Instal_myhero.md

 ```
 ## Find the Istio ingressgateway IP Address

 Istio automatically installs a number of components at installation.
 One of these components is an ingressgateway which has an external IP address assigned to it.
 We will use this gateway IP for our application external communications.
-To find the ingressgateway IP address issue the following Command:
+To find the ingressgateway IP address issue the following command:

 ```
 kubectl -n istio-system get svc istio-ingressgateway